 There are many ways to get from one place to another.
 But each way brings a risk of injury—to you or someone else.
 The tips here can help to keep you and others safe when you drive, ride a bicycle, or walk.

-Many adults drive a motor vehicle (such as a car, truck, or motorcycle) every day.
+Many people drive a motor vehicle—such as a car, truck, or motorcycle—every day.
 It may even be part of your job.
-It’s easy to forget that driving uses many skills, often at the same time.

 Author: Provincial Injury Prevention Program, Alberta Health Services